top of page

 LAND GRABS

-The truth is that wild equines inhabit just 12 percent of federal rangelands, and are vastly outnumbered on these lands by up to 50:1 in some areas by livestock, a ratio that is increasing every year as these animals are removed by the tens of thousands, many of them incarcerated for life in government run holding facilities, or sent over the border to slaughter.
-With the BLM effectively owned and operated by the livestock industry, the number of wild equines now remaining on public lands is less than 80,000 on the 245 million acres of land that the BLM manages overall, while approximately 2 million cattle and other livestock are permitted to graze on these lands, despite their presence being vastly detrimental to the natural ecologies that equines first evolved on.
-Ultimately the BLM plans to reduce the population of wild horses and burros to just 27,000 on the 27 million acres they were tasked with managing them on through an Act of Congress in 1971 that was meant to protect them from the threat of "capture, branding, harassment, and death".
-This is the same number they had been reduced to when these animals were considered to be "fast disappearing" in the 1950's, from generations of ranchers removing them to profit from the land.
+The fact is that wild equines inhabit just 12 percent of Federal rangelands, and are vastly outnumbered by up to 50:1 in some areas by livestock, a ratio that is increasing every year as these animals are removed by the tens of thousands.
+With the BLM effectively owned and operated by the livestock industry, the number of wild equines is now less than 80,000 on the 245 million acres of land managed by the BLM, while the number of domestic cattle and other livestock grazing these same lands is approximately two million.
+The ecological costs from the intensive grazing of commercial livestock in industrial numbers are devastating, and yet the BLM is intent on blaming the wild horses and burros for this environmental degradation.
+They plan to reduce the population of wild horses and burros to just 27,000 on the 27 million acres they were tasked with managing these animals on in 1971.
+This is the same number they were reduced to in the 1950s when they were considered"fast disappearing", and calls for their protection had become widespread.

-Livestock grazing affects more acres than any other activity on US public lands, having degraded and destroyed over 700 million acres of Western grasslands.
-Because these impacts are so widespread, livestock grazing has been called the single most pervasive and damaging activity on those lands.
-Furthermore, cattle waste pollutes water sources, in fact livestock is the greatest non-point source polluter of water in the West.
-It is also the single greatest cause of biodiversity loss and the greatest threat to endangered and threatened species, having resulted in the listing of 90 endangered and threatened species across the nation.
-Not only do livestock consume huge amounts of native grasses, they also trample the soil and microbiotic crusts, resulting in increased erosion and soil compaction, massively increased runoff, flooding, and the decline of soil nutrients.
+Livestock grazing affects more acres than any other activity on US public lands, and has degraded and destroyed over 700 million acres of Western grasslands.
+Unlike wild horses and burros who travel up to 20 or 30 miles a day and do not pollute their natural water sources, cattle are known to congregate at and pollute water sources.
+In fact, domestic livestock are the greatest non-point source polluter of water in the West, the single greatest cause of the loss of biodiversity, and the greatest threat to endangered and threatened species.
+Not only do they consume huge amounts of native grasses, but they trample the soil and microbiotic crusts, resulting in increased erosion and soil compaction, massively increased runoff, flooding, and the decline of soil nutrients.
 Livestock also promote the spread of undesirable plants, and destroy streamside vegetation.
+Because these impacts are so widespread, livestock grazing has been called the most pervasive and damaging activity on US public lands.

-Another myth that has been propagated by the BLM to justify the systemic removal of wild horses and burros is that they contribute to drought on public lands, the truth being that the extractive practices replacing them require far greater quantities of water than wild horses and burros could ever consume.
-According to the BLM's own cattle vs. horse statistic of 30:1 on the range, cows use between 480-720 gallons of water per day on cold days, and 960-1,440 gallons of water (per day) on warm days, compared to a meagre 8-14 gallons (per day) on any day for the wild equines.
-As for other industrial practices, fracking only one well requires an average of 15 million gallons of water, injected at high pressure, along with chemicals and sand to open up cracks in shale to release oil and gas, and the extraction of merely one ton of lithium uses approximately 1/2 million liters of water.
-Both practices lead to contamination of surrounding water, soil, and air.
+Another myth propagated by the BLM to justify the removal of wild horses and burros is that they contribute towards drought on public lands.
+However, the extractive practices that have replaced them require far greater quantities of water than the wild herds could ever consume, given their current numbers on the range.
+For example, according to the BLM's own cattle vs. horse statistic of 30:1 on the range, cows use between 480-720 gallons of water per day on cold days, and 960-1,440 gallons of water (per day) on warm days, compared to a meagre 8-14 gallons (per day) on any day for wild equines.
+Fracking just one well requires an average of 15 million gallons of water, which is injected at high pressure, along with chemicals and sand, which opens up cracks in the shale to release oil and gas.
+As for lithium mining, the extraction of merely one ton of lithium uses approximately 1/2 million liters of water.
+In addition, both of these highly polluting industrial practices lead to significant contamination of the surrounding water, soil, and air.

 LEARN MORE ABOUT THE ONGOING LAND GRABS...